Heidi Buttery

 Heidi Buttery is a certified nutritionist who resides in the San Francisco Bay Area.
 She helps athletes focus on their relationship to food and educates them, based on 4 pillars: consciousness, gratitude, sound science and positivity.
 She offers meal planning, race fueling and unique recommendations to fit lifestyle, budget and goals.

-A Hawaiian Foodie Adventure (Part I)
+A Hawaiian Foodie Adventure (Part II)

 Maintaining Stable Cells: Why Antioxidants are Important